pingcap/docs-cn/v3.1/benchmark/add-index-with-load.md

     run --tables=1 --table-size=2000000
 ```

-## Test plan 1: frequently perform write operations to the target column of the `ADD INDEX` statement
+## Test plan 1: Frequently perform write operations to the target column of the `ADD INDEX` statement

 1. Start the `oltp_read_write` test.
 2. Perform at the same time with step 1: use `alter table sbtest1 add index c_idx(c)` to add an index.